 That’s why population and family size is an issue in both high income and low income countries.
 Where affluence and consumption is high, reducing the number of new consumers is an effective, permanent way of reducing the drain they place on resources, as well as their environmental impact.
 It does not mean that people should not do other things to reduce their consumption, or that wider issues of global injustice do not need to be urgently addressed.
 Nevertheless, reducing, through effective, ethical means, the number of affluent people consuming is an essential, effective method to relieve the pressure.

-In the developing world, fewer people mean less competition for natural resources, especially local resources such as land and fresh water.
+In the low income countries, fewer people mean less competition for natural resources, especially local resources such as land and fresh water.
 In the longer term, fewer people being born means that as countries move out of poverty, their level of consumption will be lower.